eduvpn/eduvpn-common/docs/src/api/functiondocs.md

 `ni` stands for non-interactive.
 If non-zero, any state transitions will not be run.

-This `ni` flag is useful for preprovisioned servers.
-For normal usage, you want to set this to zero (meaning: False)
+This `ot` flag is useful for preprovisioned servers; set this to non-null to non-interactively add a server.
+This flag represents the Unix time OAuth was last triggered, if the server needs to be added non-interactively but there is no token structure, set this to zero (integer) or the current Unix time.
+This value will be overwritten once OAuth is triggered.

 If the server cannot be added it returns the error as types/error/error.go Error.
 Note that the server is removed when an error has occured